-- Start by setting up 4-momentum conservation equation

-- Typically, it will be helpful to square the expression at some point

-- reduce from 4 equations to one

-- note that squared 4-momentum is the mass of the particle!

-- move expressions around based on what quantity you are after and specifics of reference frame (which particle(s) are at rest, etc0.

-- Be sure to keep track of what is
+- Start by setting up 4-momentum conservation equation - Typically, it will be helpful to square the expression at some point - reduce from 4 equations to one - note that squared 4-momentum is the mass of the particle! - move expressions around based on what quantity you are after and specifics of reference frame (which particle(s) are at rest, etc0. - Be sure to keep track of what is - 4-momentum - 3-momentum - energy - critical to "internalize" this as quickly as possible. . . common stumbling block - Make use of invariants if possible - quantities which are independent of reference frame

-- 4-momentum

-- 3-momentum

-- energy

-- Make use of invariants if possible

-- quantities which are independent of reference frame